-Indeed, fleas are famously tenacious pests, and can transfer to a human host from a different pest that’s been trapped and removed.
+Indeed, fleas are famously tenacious pests and can transfer to a human host from a different pest that’s been trapped and removed.
 For example, if you successfully trap or kill a mouse or raccoon that’s been skulking around your property, any fleas that it may be carrying may be forced to find a different host, which may end up being pets or their owners.

 Since fleas are minuscule pests, it’s important to be aware of other signs of flea activity.
 For example, pets scratching themselves abnormally frequently may be an indication of a flea infestation.
 The sudden presence of the telltale red, itchy bites it also another.
-Additionally, be on the lookout for what’s commonly referred to as “flea dirt;” that is, flea feces which resembles ground black pepper, and may be spotted in pet bedding, carpets, and rugs.
+Additionally, be on the lookout for what’s commonly referred to as “flea dirt;” that is, flea feces that resembles ground black pepper, and may be spotted in pet bedding, carpets, and rugs.

 It’s also important to keep in mind that flea infestations can begin and spread very quickly.
-Fleas hide their miniscule eggs in the fibers of carpets, clothing, and pet fur, and can therefore be quite difficult to detect.
+Fleas hide their tiny eggs in the fibers of carpets, clothing, and pet fur, and can therefore be quite challenging to detect.
 Accordingly, it’s vital that you contact your local pest control professional if you even suspect that fleas may have entered your home.
 In the meantime, and in an effort to keep fleas from laying eggs in the first place, be sure to wash your pet’s bedding frequently, and sweep and mop tile or wooden floors—especially where the floor meets the baseboard.

 Cantu Pest & Termite is proud to be the first company in Texas to offer a Cantu Green Service.
-Our Texas flea control experts are excited to offer Cantu Green Service pest services to our customers in search of a more prevention-based solution to their pest removal and on-going pest management needs while minimizing the use of pesticides.
+Our Texas flea control experts are excited to offer Cantu Green Service pest services to our customers in search of a more prevention-based solution to their pest removal and ongoing pest management needs while minimizing the use of pesticides.